dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```

 This generated header defines the macros which are actually called in the
-source code of `memcached`, for instance:
+source code of Memcached, for instance:

 ```{.c include=src/memcached_dtrace.h startLine=93 endLine=95}
 ```

-So it seems like the dtrace support has been built into `memcached`.
+So it seems like the dtrace support has been built into Memcached.
 Now that
 the image has been built, this can be verified against a running process
 instance.
 To start a test instance the docker commands to bind to localhost on
-the standard `memcached` port are:
+the standard Memcached port are:

 ```
 docker run --name memcached-dtrace -p 11211:11211 memcached-dtrace